yuanf225/WotLK-3.3.5a-HD-client-zhCN/README.md

       Language=zh
       Region=5
   5) BLP texture replacement（such as loading screens and maps）
-  6)
+  6) DBC file localization(enus reads the first column text of DBC language, zhcn needs to read the fifth column)

 ### To do list：
-  1) DBC file localization(enus reads the first column text of DBC language, zhcn needs to read the fifth column)
-  2) sound file replacement
+  1)sound file replacement
      - [speech-zhcn\Sound\Creature\Patch1.8_VO_Lines]